 Leaders are decision-makers, a task of enormous pressure.
-Many times, that means knowing that the choices you make will impact — either negatively or positively, hundreds of team members' lives.
+Many times, that means knowing that the choices you make will impact and transform—either negatively or positively—hundreds of team members' lives.

 While all leaders try to make the best decisions with the information available, many times there are still a lot of unknowns.
 In 2020, just as Paul took on his new role as the CEO of Global Franchise Group, a global pandemic began to unfold.
 Paul didn't know if the pandemic would last 30 days, or 6 months, or 2 years.
 And with 1500 franchise locations across 16 countries, he was faced with an enormously difficult decision... shutter a large part of their company locations to save cash (but live to fight another day)… or hemorrhage money at each location in hopes that things would turn around in time.